yuya-takeyama/shellfish/README.md

 It's can be written with DSL.

-   subject "Subject of the problem" summary "Summary of the problem" expected "Expected output"
+   subject "Subject of the problem" desc "Description of the problem" expected "Expected output"

 ## Contributing